 The applicable legislation in this field is Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data, and repealing Regulation (EC) No 45/2001 and Decision No 1247/2002/EC1 ('Regulation 2018/1725').

-The document to which you request access contains personal data, in particular the names and functions of the representatives from Europtimum Conceil and from GAR.
+The second document to which you request access contains personal data, in particular names of citizens.
+These have therefore been redacted.